psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 'Tis mournful, weak, and faint to be relating it !

 I kissed my father sweetly and gently,
-And the same affection I got from him ;
+And the same affection I got from him;
 I bade adieu to all the Fianna,
 And the Tears flowed down my cheeks.